davidtucker/ST2PowerTools/README.markdown

+# ST2 Power Tools

-The Sencha Touch 2 Tools project consists of a collection of tools designed to make you more productive with your Sencha Touch 2 projects.
+The ST2 Power Tools project consists of a collection of tools designed to make you more productive with your Sencha Touch 2 projects.
 Currently, this consists of two separate tools: the Sencha Touch 2 Project Generator and a collection of Sencha Touch 2 live templates for the JetBrains family of IDE's.

 ## Sencha Touch 2 Project Generator